Tenant & Landlord Resources

 - Provide information about heat-related illness to residents and post information in common areas, such as the lobby.
 Print heat-related illness in other languages

-How to help someone with heat-related illness
+How to help someone with a heat-related illness

 You can help someone with heat-related illness by recognizing the symptoms and responding accordingly.